liquinlab/elm-smile/docs/labconfig.md

 ![Forking the base repo](/images/labconfig-github-fork.png)

 Be sure to make the owner of the account your **organization** rather than your personal Github account.
-The name can be anything but `smile` works and the description is up to you.
-Copy the main branch only is fine.
+The name can be anything, but `smile` works.
+The description is up to you.
+It's fine to copy only the main branch.

 This will create a new repository that will look like this (assuming your organization was `hartleylabnyu`):

 ![Github overview](/images/labconfig-github-overview.png)

-Next you should clone a local copy of this repo to your computer with the link found under the "Use this template" tab shown below:
+Next, you should clone a local copy of this repo to your computer with the link found under the "Use this template" tab shown below:

 ![Cloned repo](/images/labconfig-github-clone.png)

 ![Github commandline](/images/labconfig-github-clone-commandline.png)

 After successfully cloning your repository to your local system, you will have a fresh copy of the Smile project files in a folder on your computer.
 This repository/folder will now serve as a template for each new project/experiment.

 ## Setup Firebase

-Data storage and recording is provided using Firebase cloud services (specifically Firestore which is a database service provided under the general Firebase sytem).
+Data storage and recording is provided using Firebase cloud services (specifically Firestore, which is a database service provided under the general Firebase sytem).
 You need to create a Firebase account and a Firestore project.

 First, go to https://console.firebase.google.com and create an account.
 After your account is created, you are presented with a page that looks like this: